wultra/enrollment-server/docs/PowerAuth-Enrollment-Server-1.10.0.md

 ### Platform Validation during Registration for Push Messages

 The endpoints `POST /api/push/device/register` and `POST /api/push/device/register/token` now use updated platform `platform` values `apns`, `fcm`, and `hms`.
-The original values `ios`, `android` and `huawei` are still supported, but will be removed in a future release.
+The original values `ios`, `android`, and `huawei` are still supported, but will be removed in a future release.